flojoy-ai/docs/docs/instruments-wiki/Function Generators/Keysight-33120A/Keysight-33120A.md

 from pymeasure.adapters import VISAAdapter from pymeasure.instruments import HP33120A

-# Create a VISA adapter for the instrument
+# Create a VISA adapter for communication
 adapter = VISAAdapter("GPIB0::10::INSTR")

-# Connect to the instrument
+# Connect to the Keysight 33120A Function Generator
-instrument = HP33120A(adapter)
+generator = HP33120A(adapter)

 # Set the waveform shape to sinusoid
-instrument.shape = 'sinusoid'
+generator.shape = 'sinusoid'

 # Set the frequency to 1 kHz
-instrument.frequency = 1000
+generator.frequency = 1000

 # Set the amplitude to 1 Vpp
-instrument.amplitude = 1
+generator.amplitude = 1

 # Enable the output
-instrument.output = True
+generator.output = True

-# Generate a beep
+# Generate a system beep
-instrument.beep()
+generator.beep()

 # Disconnect from the instrument
-instrument.disconnect()
+generator.disconnect()
 ```

-This script first creates a VISA adapter using the GPIB address of the instrument.
-Then, it creates an instance of the `HP33120A` class, passing the adapter as an argument.
-It sets the waveform shape to sinusoid, frequency to 1 kHz, and amplitude to 1 Vpp.
-It enables the output and generates a beep.
-Finally, it disconnects from the instrument.
+This script first creates a VISA adapter using the `VISAAdapter` class from Pymeasure.
+The adapter is initialized with the VISA address of the instrument, which in this case is "GPIB0::10::INSTR".

+Then, an instance of the `HP33120A` class is created, passing the adapter as an argument.
+This represents the Keysight 33120A Function Generator.

+The script then sets the waveform shape to sinusoid, frequency to 1 kHz, and amplitude to 1 Vpp using the properties provided by the `HP33120A` class.

+Next, the output of the function generator is enabled by setting the `output` property to `True`.

+A system beep is generated using the `beep()` method of the function generator.

+Finally, the script disconnects from the instrument using the `disconnect()` method.

+Note: Make sure to install the necessary dependencies (`pymeasure`, `pyvisa`, etc.) before running the script.

 </TabItem>
 </Tabs>